JaydeRussell/caching-test/README.md

 You can read more about lazy vs active removing [here](https://www.pankajtanwar.in/blog/how-redis-expires-keys-a-deep-dive-into-how-ttl-works-internally-in-redis).

 - [X] The cache should support a string-like type as key and a byte slice as value.
+- [X] The code must come with a benchmark (in order to check for the allocations).
 - [ ] You can't use a `map` or an external library.
 You must create your own data structure.
 - [ ] The cache functions can't produce more than 1 allocation per operation.
-- [X] The code must come with a benchmark (in order to check for the allocations).
+- [ ] The cache supports active TTL

 The cache should satisfy the following interface:
 ```go